 Hours 6.00 p.m.: Historical meeting with Luca Lo Basso – Antonio Musarra

-Antonio Musarra’s book launch: “1284 La battaglia della Meloria” (ed.
-Laterza)
+Antonio Musarra’s book: “1284 La battaglia della Meloria” (ed.
+Laterza) – introduced by Margherita Manfredi

 On Aug 6th, 1284 off-shore the Livorno coast at the Meloria shoals, Genoeses and Pisans faces themselves in one of the biggest naval battles of the Middle Ages.
 The Meloria battle has been the arrival point of several upheavals in the Mediterranean area, from the fallen of the Costantinopoli Latin Empire to the rise of the Angevin authority to the Vespro war.
 The battle consequences were strongly evident in different fields inside the two towns, expecially in the improvement of the naval tactical-strategical mindset.
 Thanks to the Meloria, naval war’s methods and techniques have been improved, obtaining that “nautical revolution” in the effort of getting out of the Mediterranean borders.
 The author, with his accurate report of the events, thinks about the naval war from a true and deep maritime perspective.